 Identify all scenarios that could go wrong and the consequences or impact they would have on the business and the criticality.

-Bachelors degree in business administration or management should be considered a minimum requirement while training requirements and certifications for risk managers varies on the industry and organization.
+A bachelor’s degree in business administration or management should be considered a minimum requirement while training requirements and certifications for risk managers vary on the industry and organization.

 The outlook for risk managers is generally positive, as companies across various industries continue to recognize the importance of identifying, assessing, and mitigating risks in their operations.
 As such, the demand for risk managers is expected to grow in the coming years.

-Ability to analyze data and information objectively in order to develop a big-picture view of risk, digesting detailed information to determine trends and tendencies, and being able to react to changes quickly.
+Ability to analyze data and information objectively to develop a big-picture view of risk, digesting detailed information to determine trends and tendencies, and being able to react to changes quickly.